-Claims Cost Avoided (Report #8A):
+Claims Cost Avoided (Report #8 (A)):

 - 1. Ensure completeness, accuracy, cutoff, and existence of data included on this schedule. - 2.
 Design a sampling methodology for testing of Report #8 (A). - 3.
 The sample items in support of Report #8 (A) should be tested to ensure that they are categorically accurate according to: - Type of Resource (i.e.: Commercial or Medicare) - Type of Claim (i.e.: Inpatient, Outpatient/Professional, Nursing Facility, Pharmacy, or HCBS Waiver) - 4.
-Confirm the "Total Number of Claims with Coordination of Benefits Processed with a Known TPL Resource" reported for each category listed above. - 5.
-Confirm the "Total Number of Claims Denied Due to a Known TPL Resource without an Explanation of Benefits (EOB) attached" reported for Commercial Subtotal and Medicare Subtotal. - 6.
+Confirm the "Total Number of Claims with Coordination of Benefits Processed with a Known TPL Resource" and associated "Total Dollar Amount of Claims with Coordination of Benefits Processed with a Known TPL Resource" reported for each category listed above. - 5.
+Confirm the "Total Number of Claims Denied Due to a Known TPL Resource without an Explanation of Benefits (EOB) attached" and associated "Total Dollar Amount of Claims Denied Due to a Known TPL Resource without an Explanation of Benefits (EOB) attached" reported for Commercial Subtotal and Medicare Subtotal. - 6.
 Confirm the "Total Number of Active Members with a TPL Resource at the End of the Reporting Period (Commercial, Medicare, Total Commercial and Medicare)" reported for Commercial Subtotal and Medicare Subtotal. - 7.
 Figures, where appropriate, should be recalculated to assess the accuracy of figures included in the Totals.

-Provider Reported (Report #8B(1)):
+Provider Reported (Report #8(B)(1)):

 - 1. Ensure completeness, accuracy, cutoff, and existence of data included on this schedule. - 2.
-Design a sampling methodology for testing of Report #8B(1). - 3.
-The sample items in support of Report #8B(1) should be tested to ensure that they are categorically accurate according to: - Type of Resource (i.e.: Commercial or Medicare) - Type of Claim (i.e.: Inpatient, Outpatient/Professional, Nursing Facility, Pharmacy, or HCBS Waiver) - 4.
+Design a sampling methodology for testing of Report #8 (B)(1). - 3.
+The sample items in support of Report #8 (B)(1) should be tested to ensure that they are categorically accurate according to: - Type of Resource (i.e.: Commercial or Medicare) - Type of Claim (i.e.: Inpatient, Outpatient/Professional, Nursing Facility, Pharmacy, or HCBS Waiver) - 4.
 Confirm the "Number of Claims" reported for each category listed above. - 5.
-Confirm the "Allowed Amount" reported for each category listed above.

-- 6. Confirm the "Amount Reported" reported for each category listed above. - 7.
+Confirm the "Allowed Amount" reported for each category listed above. - 6.
+Confirm the "Amount Reported" reported for each category listed above. - 7.
 Figures, where appropriate, should be recalculated to assess the accuracy of figures included in the Totals.

-MCO Recovered (Report #8B(2)):
+MCO Recovered (Report #8 (B)(2)):

 - 1. Ensure completeness, accuracy, cutoff, and existence of data included on this schedule. - 2.
-Design a sampling methodology for testing of Report #8B(2). - 3.
-The sample items in support of Report #8B(2) should be tested to ensure that they are categorically accurate according to: - Type of Resource (i.e.: Commercial or Medicare) - Type of Claim (i.e.: Inpatient, Outpatient/Professional, Nursing Facility, Pharmacy, or HCBS Waiver) - 4.
+Design a sampling methodology for testing of Report #8 (B)(2). - 3.
+The sample items in support of Report #8 (B)(2) should be tested to ensure that they are categorically accurate according to: - Type of Resource (i.e.: Commercial or Medicare) - Type of Claim (i.e.: Inpatient, Outpatient/Professional, Nursing Facility, Pharmacy, or HCBS Waiver) - 4.
 Confirm the "Number of Claims" reported for each category listed above. - 5.
 Confirm the "Gross Amount Recovered" reported for each category listed above. - 6.
 Confirm the "Net Dollar Amount Recovered by the CHC-MCO" reported for each category listed above. - 7.
 Figures, where appropriate, should be recalculated to assess the accuracy of figures included in the Totals.

-Vendor Recovered (Report #8C):
+Vendor Recovered (Report #8 (C)):